 Many of us love the winter holidays, and I don’t think I am alone when I say that certain Christmas themed movies only add to the celebration.
 But, as we prepare to clock out from the places where we work for that much-anticipated vacation including watching/re-watching nostalgic Christmas flicks maybe we can learn a thing or two from them about how to handle work during the holiday season.
-As an HR consultant sometimes, it’s hard to see workplace issues … even in films.
+As an HR consultant sometimes, it’s hard not to see workplace issues … even in films.
 Two Christmas movies really stand out when it comes to what I consider a real HR crisis.

 Don’t be Clark Griswald This Year